zenorocha/liferay-learn/docs/dxp/7.x/en/users-and-permissions/roles-and-permissions/assigning-users-to-roles.md

 # Assigning Users to Roles

-The location of a Role's assignment UI is determined by the Role's scope.
-At first it might seem inconvenient to configure Roles in different locations, but consider that
+The location of a Role's assignment UI corresponds with the [Role's scope](./understanding-roles-and-permissions.md#roles-and-scope).

-- It wouldn't make sense for a globally scoped Role to be assigned within a Site: Liferay DXP has an administrative Control Panel for global actions, so this is the best place for assigning globally scoped Roles.
-- It wouldn't make sense for a Role scoped to a single Site to be assigned in the Control Panel: then Site Administrators would need Control Panel access for a simple task they can do from within the affected Site.

 ## Regular Roles

+Globally scoped regular roles are available for configuration in the DXP [Control Panel](../../getting-started/navigating-dxp.md#control-panel).

 | Permission Scope | Available Assignments |
 | ---------------- | --------- |